Air Race E is competition where success does not only lie in the quality of piloting but in a multitude of factors.

 Mass: 373 kg Wingspan: 6.6 m Length: 4.7 m Height: 1.5 m

-Our EMRAX electric motor is designed to develop 150kW (203HP) during the race.
-It is mated to a lightweight and sturdy carbon fiber propeller.
-The propeller is fixed pitch, that is to say that it is not possible to change the angle of the blade according to the speed, as is normally the case on powerful engines.
+Our electric motor EMRAX 348 is intended to develop 150 kW (203 HP) during the race.
+It is fixed to a lightweight and sturdy carbon fiber propeller.
+The propeller has a fixed pitch, meaning that it is not possible to change the angle of the blade depending on the speed, as it is normally the case on powerful engines.

-Size: 34.8 x 10.7 cm
+Motor Mass: 41 kg Size: 34.8 x 10.7 cm Max power: 380 kW

-Weight: 1 to 3 kg
+Mass: 1 to 3 kg Diameter: 1.86 m

 The aircraft will be equipped with a set of 12 high-performance batteries developed for our aircraft.